cnc45333/cs1302-ce27-1/README.md

    If successful, everyone should now be able to see the updated exercise files on the repository website on GitHub!
 However,
-   **they will not see the change reflected in their local copy.**
+   **if you're in a group, then GROUP MEMBER 2 will not see the change reflected in their local copy.**

-1. **OTHER GROUP MEMBERS:** Update your local copy of the repository with the latest changes from the repository hosed on GitHub using the following command:
+1. **GROUP MEMBER 2:** Update your local copy of the repository with the latest changes from the repository hosed on GitHub using the following command:

    ```